Itzikhad/server-beaconcure/Readme.md

 1. Install the required dependencies by running `npm install` in the root directory.
 2. Start the server by running `npm start` or `node src/server.js`.
 3. The server will start listening on the specified port.

+**Note:** the server works with a local folder named `JSON-files-mock` contains jsonfiles in the structure requested in the assignment.

 ## External Libraries